IBM/openshift-mongodb-enterprise-operator-example/README.md

 example-node-service   example-node-service-dev-db.anthony-marketplace-dev-f2c6cdc6801be85fd188b09d006f13e3-0000.us-south.containers.appdomain.cloud          example-node-service   <all>                 None
 ```

 Open the route `example-node-service-...cloud/api-docs` **(Add the path /api-docs)** in your browser.
-You should see a swagger UI - try and add a new transaction using "POST /transactions".
+You should see a Swagger UI.
+Try and add a new transaction using "POST /transactions".

 ![example-output](docs/images/example-output.png)